Martin Trust Center for MIT Entrepreneurship

 The MIT Entrepreneurship Center is one of the largest research and teaching centers at the MIT Sloan School of Management, the business and management school at the Massachusetts Institute of Technology.
 It was founded in the early 1990s and charged with the mission to develop MIT's entrepreneurial activities and interests in education and research, alliances, and the community.

 The E-Center focuses on commercializing technologies that are invented by MIT students.
 To this end, the E-Center supports 1) the annual MIT $100K Entrepreneurship Competition, and 2) student groups called Innovation Teams.
 Both groups are designed to support internal MIT students by organizing resources relevant to entrepreneurship.

 The Martin Trust Center is responsible for driving entrepreneurial education throughout MIT courses, as well as providing assistance to student entrepreneurs in the form of office resources, space, expert mentorship, and grants and awards.

 The acting managing director of the center is Bill Aulet.
+The Martin Trust Center is responsible for driving entrepreneurial education throughout MIT courses, as well as providing assistance to student entrepreneurs in the form of office resources, space, expert mentorship, and grants and awards.
+As of 2025, the Trust Center offers venture studios, accelerators, mentorship, and teaching resources for MIT students and alumni, with updated program descriptions and application windows listed on its official site.

 The center was founded by entrepreneur and Sloan School faculty member Florence Sender and MIT Professor, entrepreneur, and venture capitalist Edward B. Roberts, a co-founder of Meditech, Zero Stage Capital, and Sohu.com among other companies.

 The Martin Trust Center oversees the Patrick J. McGovern, Jr Award that recognizes excellence in entrepreneurship.

+In 2021 the Trust Center celebrated the 10th cohort of its signature capstone accelerator, MIT delta v, and published a longitudinal impact study showing that 61 % of participating ventures are still operating or have been acquired, and that the cohort-based program has collectively raised over US $1 billion in external funding.